LostInBrittany/wasm-codelab/step-03/README.md

 ```

 And if you look at the console, you will see the `Hello WebAssembly` message showing that the WASM was correctly loaded and called and that the message was passed in the shared memory.

+## Conclusion

+In the [next step](../step-04/) we are going to use an online IDE for WASM, WebAssembly Studio.
+We will begin by redoing the Hello WebAssembly, but this time using the `printf()` C function and its POSIX calls...